Digicore

-Digicore (originally known as draincore) is a microgenre of hip-hop and electronic music that developed alongside hyperpop in the late 2010s to early 2020s.
-The genre is typically made up of artists that share stylistic similarities to Bladee and 100 gecs, rather than the "bubblegum bass" musicians signed to the label PC Music.
+Digicore (originally known as draincore) is an Internet microgenre of hip-hop and electronic music that developed alongside hyperpop in the late 2010s to early 2020s.
+The genre is typically made up of artists that share stylistic similarities to Drain Gang and 100 gecs, rather than the "bubblegum bass" musicians signed to the label PC Music.
+It chiefly draws influence from trap, emo rap, nightcore and cloud rap.